 Sakina Centre: creating safe, caring spaces

 With your help, our Sakina Centre in Nineveh will advocate against gender-based violence (GBV) and run classes to raise awareness about the duty of kindness towards women.

 Our centre will offer training on business, marketing, and will provide 60 business grants and 60 job apprenticeships to women.

 We will train 80 men and 80 women on preventing and responding to GBV and we’ll train 10 women to become lead trainers, who will sustain the work of the Sakina Centre by continuing to train women with vocational skills.

 Human Appeal has been working in Iraq since 2016, and our Sakina Centre has been transforming lives since 2018.
 In its first year, it reached 4,679 people with awareness workshops, vocational skills training, psycho-social support, and by helping women experiencing gender-based violence.
 In 2019, we helped 4,037 women and children through our social, livelihood, legal and psychological activities.

-Please give £150 this Ramadan, and multiply your rewards by helping us to transform the lives of vulnerable women and girls in Iraq.
+Please give £150 and help us to transform the lives of vulnerable women and girls in Iraq..